welaika/wordless/rtfm/source/_pages/usage/anatomy.rst

         - wp_footer()

 .. note::
-    For content that is shared among all pages in your application, you can use partials directly inside layouts.
+    For content that is shared among all pages in your application that use the same layout, you can use partials directly inside layouts.

 Views
 """""